-CARCD has organized NEPA workshops, but unfortunately, recording permission was not granted.
+CARCD has organized NEPA workshops, but unfortunately recording permission was not granted.
+However, the presentations and resources are linked below.
 If you are interested in obtaining more NEPA material, please feel free to reach out.
 Existing Resources on Public Lands: